Jaws (soundtrack): Awards and accolades

+John Williams won several awards for the Jaws soundtrack.
+In March 1976, he won a GRAMMY, a BAFTA, and the Academy Award for Best Original Score.
+The score won the Golden Globe Award for Best Original Score at the 33rd Golden Globe Awards.

 In 2005, the American Film Institute ranked Jaws sixth in its 100 Years of Film Scores, a list of the top 25 film scores in American cinema.

 Scholarly analysis

 There are various interpretations of the meaning and effectiveness of the primary music theme, which is widely described as one of the most recognizable cinematic themes of all time.
 Music scholar Joseph Cancellaro proposes that the two-note expression mimics the shark's heartbeat.
-According to Alexandre Tylski, like themes Bernard Herrmann wrote for Taxi Driver, North by Northwest, and particularly Mysterious Island, it suggests human respiration.
-He further argues that the score's strongest motif is actually "the split, the rupture"—when it dramatically cuts off, as after Chrissie's death.
+According to Alexandre Tylski, the shark theme suggests human respiration, comparable to the themes Bernard Herrmann which wrote for Taxi Driver, North by Northwest and Mysterious Island.
+Tylski further argues that the score's strongest motif is actually "the split, the rupture"—when it dramatically cuts off, as after Chrissie's death.
 The relationship between sound and silence is also taken advantage of in the way the audience is conditioned to associate the shark with its theme, which is exploited toward the film's climax when the shark suddenly appears with no musical introduction.

 Music scholar Emilio Audissino writes, "Williams came up with the primitive rhythmic simplicity of an ostinato... those three repeated bass notes recall the heartbeat, the primordial rhythm of life.
 Their seemingly unstoppable constant and mechanical repetition effectively represents the shark."
 In the film, ostinato represents the shark.
-Audissino points out that Williams "plays fair" by only using the leitmotif when the shark is genuinely present; for instance, it is not used in the panic sequence on the beach transpires to have been caused by boys with a fake fin.
+Audissino points out that Williams "plays fair" by only using the leitmotif when the shark is genuinely present; for instance, it is not used in the panic sequence on the beach which transpires to have been caused by boys with a fake fin.
 The leitmotif's adaptable tempo is an example of Mickey Mousing, whereby the music replicates the action on, and in this case off, screen.
 Audissino also highlights that the score reflects the contrasting worlds of humans and the shark.
-The humans, "lit by the sun", are represented by melodies with "bright tibres of violins, flutes and trumpets", whereas as the shark's music is "low pitched, mechanical, with dark timbre".
+The humans, "lit by the sun", are represented by melodies with "bright tibres of violins, flutes and trumpets", whereas the shark's music is "low pitched, mechanical, with dark timbre".